-The liver detoxifies in two phases, and understanding this process explains why gentle support works better than aggressive protocols.
+The liver detoxifies in two phases, and understanding this process explains why slow, steady support works better than aggressive protocols.

 Phase I makes toxins more reactive and potentially more dangerous.
 This phase creates oxidative stress as toxins are broken down into intermediate compounds.